-Stacy Brown-Philcot: Thank you.
+Stacy Brown-Philpot: Thank you.
 This was fun, Jessica, thank you so much.

 Jessica Lawson: Thanks, Stacy.
 You’ve been listening to View From The Top the podcast, production of Stanford Graduate School Business.
 This interview was conducted by me, Jessica Lawson, of the MBA class of 2021.
-Release Sloan, composer of the music and Kelsey Doyle produced this episode.
+Lily Sloan, composer of the music, and Kelsey Doyle produced this episode.
 You can find more episodes of this podcast on our website www.gsb.stanford.edu.
 Follow us on social media at Stanford GSB.